-Manual 4: "Instruction tables" contains tables of how many $\mu$ ops each instruction generates and which execution port each $\mu$ op goes to.
+Manual 4: "Instruction tables" contains tables of how many μops each instruction generates and which execution port each μop goes to.
 This information is CPU-specific, of course.
-It is necessary to calculate how many $\mu$ ops the loop generates in total and how many of these $\mu$ ops go to each execution port and each execution unit.
+It is necessary to calculate how many μops the loop generates in total and how many of these μops go to each execution port and each execution unit.

 The time it takes to retire all instructions in the loop is the total number of $\mu$ ops divided by the retirement rate.
-The retirement rate is 4 $\mu$ ops per clock cycle for Core2 processors and 3 for all other processors.
+The retirement rate is 4 $\mu$ ops per clock cycle for Intel Core2 and later processors.
 The calculated retirement time is the minimum execution time for the loop.
 This value is useful as a norm which other potential bottlenecks can be compared against.

 The throughput for an execution port is 1 $\mu$ op per clock cycle on most Intel processors.
 The load on a particular execution port is calculated as the number of $\mu$ ops that goes to this port divided by the throughput of the port.
 If this value exceeds the retirement time as calculated above, then this particular execution port is likely to be a bottleneck.
-AMD processors do not have execution ports, but they have three pipelines with similar throughputs.
+AMD processors do not have execution ports, but they have three or four pipelines with similar throughputs.

 There may be more than one execution unit on each execution port on Intel processors.
 Most execution units have the same throughput as the execution port.
 If this is the case then the execution unit cannot be a narrower bottleneck than the execution port.
-But an execution unit can be a bottleneck in the following situations: (1) if the throughput of the execution unit is lower than the throughput of the execution port, e.g. for multiplication and division; (2) if the execution unit is accessible though more than one execution port, e.g. floating point addition on PM; and (3) on AMD processors that have no execution ports.
+But an execution unit can be a bottleneck in the following situations: (1) if the throughput of the execution unit is lower than the throughput of the execution port, e.g. for multiplication and division; (2) if the execution unit is accessible through more than one execution port; and (3) on AMD processors that have no execution ports.

-The load on a particular execution unit is calculated as the total number of $\mu$ ops going to that execution unit multiplied by the reciprocal throughput for that unit.
+The load on a particular execution unit is calculated as the total number of μops going to that execution unit multiplied by the reciprocal throughput for that unit.
 If this value exceeds the retirement time as calculated above, then this particular execution unit is likely to be a bottleneck.

-12.7 An example of analysis for bottlenecks on PM
+12.7 An example of analysis for bottlenecks in vector loops

-The way to do these calculations is illustrated in the following example, which is the so-called DAXPY algorithm used in linear algebra:
+The way to do these calculations is illustrated in the following example, which is the socalled DAXPY algorithm used in linear algebra: